vitoxint/yii2-auth/README.md

 ## Contributing

 Please, send any issues and PR only for 2.x version.
-For original 1.x library contribute to [yii-auth](https://github.com/crisu83/yii-auth)
+For original Yii 1.x module contribute to [yii-auth](https://github.com/crisu83/yii-auth)